mbolters/Bamazon/README.md

 The complete purchase process shows how much the total cost is (based on number of items).

-The customer module also updates to the total sales for a department, based on the purchased product's department.

 To run this module in the terminal:

 ```node bamazonCustomer.js```